Alcohol Use Disorder

 - They may suffer from problems in their relationships with family members, friends, romantic partners, and the community at large.

 - They may struggle to achieve at school or in the workplace.

 - They may face financial and legal troubles as a result of their excessive alcohol use.

 - Alcohol may be a gateway for the use of other dangerous substances, such as drugs.

 - Those suffering from alcohol use disorder are also at increased risk of death by suicide.

 That said, if the signs of alcohol use disorder are there, it’s best to get help before it is too late.

-How Rehabilitation Services Can Help with Alcohol Use Disorder
+How Alcohol Rehab Services Can Help with Alcoholism